temporafugiunt/LLBLGenProTypeScriptTemplate/README.md

 	C:\Program Files (x86)\Solutions Design\LLBLGen Pro v5.2

-Once placed in that directory you will have a new *Selected preset* when excuting *Generate Source-code Generation* (F7) if you select the *Edit Selected Task Specifics* button.
+Once placed in that directory you will have a new `Selected preset` when excuting `Generate Source-code Generation (F7)` if you select the `Edit Selected Task Specifics` button.

-You should select the new *CUSTOM.TypeScript.General* Preset for the *C#* language.
-This will then select the *CUSTOM.TemplateBindings.TypeScript.NET35* template binding as defined in the *Advanced...* tab.
+You should select the new `CUSTOM.TypeScript.General` Preset for the `C#` language.
+This will then select the `CUSTOM.TemplateBindings.TypeScript.NET35` template binding as defined in the `Advanced...` tab.

-This will then create in your output directory a #shared# subdirectory where the TypeScript model definitions will be defined.
+This will then create in your output directory a `shared` subdirectory where the TypeScript model definitions (all with the names[EntityName].model.ts) will be defined.